aniolpetit/irwa-2025-group06/project_progress/part_2/IRWA_Part2_Report.md

 The current search system, while functional, has several limitations that restrict its effectiveness in delivering relevant and well-ranked results.
 One of the main issues lies in its retrieval model, which is based on a simple conjunctive query approach using an inverted index.
 This means that only documents containing all the query terms are retrieved.
 Although this ensures precision, it sacrifices recall (many partially relevant documents are ignored simply because they lack one of the query terms, which might be expressed with a synonim for instance).
 A more flexible retrieval strategy, such as a vector-space model or probabilistic ranking like BM25, would address this by weighting terms by importance and allowing partial matches, producing a smoother balance between precision and recall.

 The ranking quality is also limited by now.
 Although the system incorporates TF-IDF scoring to improve ranking quality, it still faces limitations in capturing semantic relationships and contextual relevance.
-TF-IDF treats terms as independent and doesn’t account for phrase meaning, synonymy, or field-specific importance.
-As a result, some documents with high term frequency may appear highly ranked even if they’re contextually less relevant.
+TF-IDF treats terms as independent and doesn't account for phrase meaning, synonymy, or field-specific importance.
+As a result, some documents with high term frequency may appear highly ranked even if they're contextually less relevant.
 Moving toward more advanced models such as BM25, embedding-based retrieval, or field-weighted TF-IDF could improve ranking quality by better reflecting semantic importance and user intent.

+A related issue emerges from the preprocessing pipeline's handling of hyphenated terms.
+During text cleaning, hyphens are removed and replaced with spaces (e.g., "t-shirt" becomes "t shirt"), which is then tokenized into separate tokens ["t", "shirt"].
+This causes semantic confusion when searching: a query for "shirt" incorrectly matches documents containing "t-shirt" because both share the token "shirt", despite representing fundamentally different product types (a formal shirt versus a casual t-shirt).
+This problem affects both retrieval accuracy and ranking quality, as the system cannot distinguish between these semantically distinct concepts.
+This issue could be addressed by preserving hyphenated terms as single tokens during preprocessing (treating "t-shirt" as one unit rather than splitting it), or by employing models that capture term dependencies and phrase-level semantics, such as n-gram indexing, phrase queries, or embedding models that naturally handle multi-word expressions without assuming term independence.

 Another structural weakness comes from the uniform treatment of fields.
 As we defined in the previous deliver, product data contains several fields (e.g., title, brand, description), each contributing differently to relevance.
 The current index merges tokens without distinguishing their source, so a term appearing in a long description has the same weight as one in the title.
 Introducing field weighting or multi-field indexing (for example, giving higher scores to title matches) would make the retrieval more semantically meaningful and better aligned with user intent.